nhithutran/CoderAcademy/Term2/NhiThuTran_T2A2/README.md

 Order details:
 * Order (zero-to-one) - An order is not created if the listing items is not sold or bought, an order can only be associated to one listing.
-* Order ownership (belongs to) Each order can only have one seller or buyer
+* Order ownership (belongs to) Each order can only have one seller or buyer.

 Users:
+* Users (has many through) Users can have many listings through the order table.
-* Seller (zero-to-many) A user can choose to only buy and not sell any items, but can be associated to many listings.
+* Seller (zero-to-many) A user does not need to sell any items, but is required to add a listing in order to become a seller.
+A seller can also be associated to many listings.
 This information is recorded when a new listing is added.
 * Buyer (zero-to-many) Similar to the seller, a user can sign up but not buy anything.
 They can however buy more than one item and be associated to many listings.
 * Bought items (has_many) Each user can purchase many items.
 * Sold items (has_many) Each user can sell many items.